45th Annual Wichita Postcard Club Show brings in collectors from across the country

 “If it happened, chances are it was on a postcard sooner or later,” said Ottaway.

-He says over the four decades of the club, he has noticed a lot more grey hair.
+He says over the four decades of the club, he has noticed a lot more gray hair.

 “I look at pictures of earlier shows, and not much white hair there, but it’s been fun to, you know, be associated with wonderful people,” said Ottaway.